Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Motivation and Context

 \subsection{Related Works}

-\paragraph{PCA and Autoencoding.} Principal component analysis (PCA) and its probabilistic versions \citep{hotelling1933analysis,tipping1999probabilistic} are a classical tool for learning low-dimensional representations.
+\paragraph{PCA, Subspace Clustering, and Autoencoding.} Principal component analysis (PCA) and its probabilistic versions \citep{hotelling1933analysis,tipping1999probabilistic} are a classical tool for learning low-dimensional representations.
 One finds the best \(\ell^{2}\)-approximating subspace of a given dimension for the data.
 Thus, PCA can be viewed as \textit{seeking to learn the linear subspace structure of the data}.
 Several generalizations of PCA exist.
 Generalized PCA (GPCA) \citep{vidal2012generalized} \textit{seeks to learn multiple linear subspace structure} by clustering.
 Unlike PCA and this work, GPCA does not learn transformed representations of the data.
-Here we learn discriminative representations of multiple linear subspace structure.
 PCA has also been adapted to recover nonlinear structures in many ways \citep{van2009dimensionality}, e.g., via principal curves \citep{hastie1989principal} or autoencoders \citep{kramer1991nonlinear}.

 \paragraph{GAN.} Generative Adversarial Networks (GANs) are a recently popular representation learning method \citep{goodfellow2014generative,arjovsky2017wasserstein}.
 GANs simultaneously learn a generator function, which maps low-dimensional noise to the data distribution, and a discriminator function, which maps the data to discriminative representations from which one can classify the data as authentic or synthetic with a simple predictor.
 The generator and discriminator are trained adversarially; the generator is trained to generate data which is distributionally close to real data, in order to fool the discriminator, while the discriminator is simultaneously trained to identify discrepancies between the generator output and empirical data.